Kishor17-tech/D-FLIPDLOP-NEGEDGE/README.md

 ![image](https://github.com/naavaneetha/D-FLIPDLOP-NEGEDGE/assets/154305477/48c81fe8-bc3f-40e7-95e2-519fc155ad51)

 This circuit has single input D and two outputs Qtt & Qtt’.
 The operation of D flip-flop is similar to D Latch.
 But, this flip-flop affects the outputs only when positive transition of the clock signal is applied instead of active enable.
-The following table shows the state table of D flip-flop.
+The following table shows the state table of D flip-flop

 ![image](https://github.com/naavaneetha/D-FLIPDLOP-NEGEDGE/assets/154305477/e5f3fda7-68ec-4a3a-a0a4-cf6f9cc4ab55)